 To find out more about the book, click the image above or this link.

-VMware Certification does not have to be confusing.
-Use the image above to get a good overview of the VMware certification path, pick your track, then get started studying!
+Remember, the path to VMware Certification does not have to be confusing.
+Use this handy image and the VMware certification guides above to get a good overview of the VMware certification path, pick your track, then get started studying!